abbykrish/cs360v-f21/Lab1.md

 The first method you will be editing is `vmx_check_support()` in `vmm/vmx.c`.
 The function currently calls the `cpuid` function.
 The parameters to the function are the addresses of the integers initialized in the line before.
 Set a breakpoint at the `cpuid()`function call, and step through the function.

-The `cpuid` assembly instruction can be used determine the availability of different processor features.
-Depending on the values in the registers EAX, EBX, ECX and EDX, you can query for all kinds of information about the processor.
+1. What does the `cpuid()` assembly instruction do in this function?

-1. How is the function providing values back to you to use?
+2. How is the function providing values back to you to use?

-2. What are the results of the function?
+3. What are the results of eax, ecx, and ebx values in hexadecimal?
+Hint: [you can print program variables from GDB](https://sourceware.org/gdb/current/onlinedocs/gdb/Variables.html)

-3. Change the info value to 0, and output the return values out as a string instead of as integers.
+4. Change the info value to 0, and output the return values out as a string instead of as integers.
+Hint: interpret the values as hexadecimal values, and then convert them to a string, in the order `ebx, ecx, edx`.
 What do you observe?

-There is a field in each Env struct for another struct callled VmxGuestInfo.
+There is a reference in each Env struct for another struct called VmxGuestInfo.

-1. What kind of information does this struct hold?
+5. What kind of information does this struct hold?

-2. From the Intel guide, find out what the vmcs pointer in this struct stands for, and what it purpose it serves.
+6. From the Intel guide, find out what the vmcs pointer in this struct stands for, and what it purpose it serves.

-3. What assembly instruction initializes the vmcs pointer?
+7. What assembly instruction initializes the vmcs pointer?

 ## Part-2 Coding Assignment (Making a Guest Environment)